 Pay-to-Play Limits and Prohibitions (Section 84308)

 In order to promote transparency and fairness in the governmental decision making process there are rules in place to prevent public officials from being unfairly influenced by contributors to their campaign.
-The type of activity these laws were enacted to limit are often referred to as “pay-to-play”.
+The type of activity these laws were enacted to limit is often referred to as “pay-to-play”.

 As of January 1, 2023, Section 84308 now operates differently in two key ways: